 When it comes to websites, the navigation system acts like a road map to all the different areas and information contained within the website.
-If the navigation is clear, visitors will stay and have a good experience, which ultimately leads to more business for you.
-We’re going to clarify exactly what considerations we employ to ensure your site's navigation helps exceed your company objectives.
+If it’s clear, easy to follow and understand, visitors will stay and have a good experience, which ultimately leads to more business for you.
+We’re going to clarify exactly what considerations we employ to ensure your site’s navigation helps exceed your company objectives.
 At the same time we’ll show you some stellar examples of these essential elements coming into play.

 First off, do keep in mind there is no one-size-fits-all strategy.
 Although, three factors should always be considered;